matestack/matestack-ui-core/README.md

 ## Setup
-This setup part documents the simplest approach to use Basemate::Ui::Core without any Basemate Bundle or Theme in charge.
+This setup part documents the simplest approach to use Basemate::Ui::Core without any basemate bundle or theme involved.
 Assets are compiled and served only via sprockets.
-This makes it very easy to integrate it in a classic Rails Project without any further dependencies.
-It is not recommend if you want to extend Basemate through building your own vue.js components; you should use Webpacker instead (see: [Setup with Webpacker](#setup-with-webpacker)).
+This makes it very easy to integrate it in a classic Rails project without any further dependencies.
+If you want to extend basemate it is not recommended to build your own vue.js components; you should use Webpacker instead (see: [Setup with Webpacker](#setup-with-webpacker)).

 ### Gemfile

 Add 'basemate-ui-core' to your Gemfile

-Gemfile
 ```ruby
 gem 'basemate-ui-core', :git => 'https://github.com/basemate/basemate-ui-core.git'
 ```